williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 export const analyticAugmentationSecondOrder = `
 Do not perform calculations.
 Do not compute the answer.
-Use Javascript Math and Date to perform calculations.
+Use JavaScript Math and Date to perform calculations.
-Always answer with Javascript compatible code in the %%%THUNK%%%, including numerical form without commas (eg, 238572348723).
+Always answer with JavaScript compatible code in the %%%THUNK%%%, including numerical form without commas (eg, 238572348723).
 Always answer with this JSON compatible object form, eg, {"thunk":%%%THUNK%%%}
 Question:
 4 days a week, Laura practices martial arts for 1.5 hours.
 Considering a week is 7 days, what is her average practice time per day each week?